cloudmesh/classes/docs/source/i524/2017/technologies.rst

     infrastructure smartly suitable for submitted job.

-    It provides structural and dynamic network analysis, has number of algorithms for “network analysis such as shortest path, sub path, motif counting, centrality and graph traversal”.
+    It provides structural and dynamic network analysis, has number of algorithms for "network analysis such as shortest path, sub path, motif counting, centrality and graph traversal".
 CiNet has number of range of network visualization modules.
 CiNet is actively being used by several universities, researchers and analysist.